Demiez/jsnad/14_process_&_operating_system/README.md

 # PROCESS & OPERATING SYSTEM

 The process object provides information about, and control over, the current Node.js process.
-While it is available as a global, in newer versions of node it is recommended to explicitly access it via require or import: `import process from 'process';`
+While it is available as a global, in newer versions of node it is recommended to explicitly access it via require or import: `import process from 'process';`<br>

+The process object is an instance of `EventEmitter`.

 ### STDIO (standard input/output)